 ONRSR will conduct a combination of Regulatory Audits and Compliance Inspections on the operator.
 The frequency and type of actions taken by ONRSR will depend on the operator's level of risk.

 The audit schedule will note when audits are to be conducted.
-The audit schedule may be reviewed as part of the SMS review for ease.
+The audit schedule may be reviewed as part safe railways for Australia of the SMS review for ease.